kuokuo123/otter-launcher/README.md

 hint_color = "\u001B[90m"
 ```

-# TUI Programs Integration
+# Integration

-Otter-launcher can work with other tui programs to achieve a mouseless, terminal-based environment.
-When launching external programs, module.cmd can be scripted to perform extra functions, like adjusting window size.
+Otter-launcher can work well with tui programs.
+When launching them, module.cmd can be scripted to perform functions like adjusting window size.

-In the below example, otter-launcher changes window size before and after running pulsemixer, a vim-key-supported tui audio controller, by asking swaywm to do so:
+In the below example, otter-launcher changes window size before and after launching pulsemixer by calling swaymsg:

 ```
 [[modules]]